 - Understanding and skill in effective communication for business.

 Calhoun offers an Associate of Science degree as well as an Associate in Applied Science Degree.
-Please refer to the current catalog for curriculum requirements for each degree option.

 Graduates in accounting may qualify for any of the following positions: accounting/payroll clerk, ledger accountant, and junior auditor.
 This training, plus further work experience, should prepare students to become office managers, accounting supervisors, and to fill other positions in business.
 Job opportunities also are available in federal, state, and local government.

 For more information,

 call or write:

 Rita Mintz - 256-306-2683

 P.O.
 Box 2216

 Decatur, AL 35609-2216